-- -name sets the name for the purposes of cancelling and making sure you don't schedule the same repeating event twice.
-If not specified, it's set to the first argument after -command. - -time DELAY -timeUnits UNITS DELAY is some positive integer, and UNITS is some valid time unit for dfhack.timeout (default "ticks").
-Units can be in simulation-time "frames" (raw FPS) or "ticks" (only while unpaused), while "days", "months", and "years" are by in-world time.

--command [...] ... specifies the command to be run
+-name sets the name for the purposes of cancelling and making sure you don't schedule the same repeating event twice.
+If not specified, it's set to the first argument after -command. -time delay -timeUnits units; delay is some positive integer, and units is some valid time unit for dfhack.timeout(delay,timeUnits,function).-command [...] specifies the command to be run.